-Risk reporting is a key component of the ERM Life Cycle including regular (e.g. risk assessments) and ad-hoc (e.g. risk appetite tolerance breaches, risk events) reporting by business units to the Risk Management Function.
+Risk reporting is a key component of the Risk Management Life Cycle including regular (e.g. risk assessments) and ad-hoc (e.g. risk appetite tolerance breaches, risk events) reporting by business units to the Risk Management Function.

-The Risk Management Function provides the RMCC and through it the Board with a regular update on the effectiveness of the Risk Management System including details of the material risks facing the Company and management's implementation of mitigating actions.
-This is provided through the risk appetite, risk profile, control framework and incident reporting.
+The Risk Management Function provides the ERC, RMCC and the Board with a regular update on the effectiveness of the Risk Management Framework including details of the material risks facing the Company and management's implementation of mitigating actions.
+This is provided through the risk appetite, risk profile, control framework and risk event reporting.